 In modern-day language – Martin Luther’s publicly posted “status update” was retweeted hundreds of times and had gone viral.

-The Dark Ages were ending and Light was beginning to re-enter into the hearts and minds of millions.
+The Dark Ages were ending and light was beginning to re-enter into the hearts and minds of millions around the world.